How do you manage stress at work? Are you overwhelmed? You are not alone!

-In my own experience, I didn’t have the self awareness to go with the opinion of my true self.
+In my own experience, I didn’t have the self awareness to go with what my true self was telling me.

-Instead I sometimes hid behind someone else’s agenda or decision.
+Instead I sometimes hid behind someone else’s agenda or decision and just kept going.

 This held me back from advancement and true success.

-You may often hear this in your work place: “It’s her fault that I feel so overwhelmed, she is so rude and that makes this work environment toxic!”.
+Do you often hear this in your work place or maybe even in your own head?: “It’s her fault that I feel so overwhelmed, she is so rude and that makes this work environment toxic!”.

 This comment is an example of someone who’s in their ego, going right to blame someone else for a situation, instead of wondering how they themselves contributed it.